WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.1.2 =
+* This update is a maintenance release with some fixes for bugs in the periodic and post points hooks and the uninstall routine.

 = 1.1.1 =
 * This update is a maintenance release with some localization and installation